VIEW EVENT INFO

-Another climb awaits just before the routes merge, which again is steep but can be despatched quickly – and as just reward, the following roads are smooth and easy as only one more minor climb separates you and the finish line.
-For now it’s just a case of ticking off the miles as you enjoy the quiet countryside back roads that link the sleepy rural villages together.
+The ensuing sections of the Wiltshire Wildcat can be described as free-flowing, as the action takes place on rolling roads that won’t trouble your legs, with the occasional small peak to tackle here and there.
+Another climb awaits just before the routes merge, which again is steep but can be despatched quickly – and as a just reward, the following roads are smooth and easy as only one more minor climb separates you and the finish line.
+For now, it’s just a case of ticking off the miles as you enjoy the quiet countryside back roads that link the sleepy rural villages together.

-As you approach the end of the Sigma Sports Wiltshire Wildcat Sportive, one last small hill challenge will test tired legs in the hilly section leading up to Coombe Bissett, but the sloping roads should be easy to deal with as you power your way back to race base for a well-deserved finisher’s medal.
+As you approach the end of the Wiltshire Wildcat Sportive, one last small hill challenge will test tired legs in the hilly section leading up to Coombe Bissett, but the sloping roads should be easy to deal with as you power your way back to race base for a well-deserved finisher’s medal.

 Although all our rides are non competitive events (i.e. not races), most people still like to know how well they've done.
 With this in mind we will time each participants ride.
 When you complete your ride your time will be calculated and these timings, along with the timing award you achieved, will be displayed on our results page.
 Each rider will receive a timing award of either; bronze, silver or gold, depending on their average speed.
 Of course, some riders aren't bothered about all these awards and just cycle for the experience and stunning scenery.

 What our customers say about us